fransiska26/AppliedNetwork.ProjectLab/README.md

 # CAN Bus with DHT11 and DS18B20 with Arduino and Raspberry Pi

 ## Description
 The project involves gathering temperature and humidity data using a DHT11 sensor connected to an Arduino UNO.
 This data is then transmitted over a CAN bus.
-At the receiving end of the CAN bus, a Raspberry Pi processes the data and publishes it using the MQTT protocol.
+At the receiving end of the CAN bus, a Raspberry Pi processes the data and publishes it using the MQTT protocol, with the broker setup on cloud in [MQTTHQ](https://mqtthq.com).
 Additionally, the Raspberry Pi also collects data from the temperature sensor DS18B20.

 ## Background
 This project is a part of a group project lab of the course Applied Network and Bus Technology for Automation and Control, in Rheinland-Pfälzische Technische Universität (RPTU) Kaiserslautern.
 The main goal is to demonstrate the ability to use different kinds of Bus Technologies.
 In this project there are three bus communication protocols used: